We have a live public dashboards showing uptime for Plan✕

 In the event that the PlanX service itself should go down our team will be alerted automatically and seek to restore the service as quickly as possible.

-No refunds are currently agreed in the event of service downtime as part of the SLA.
-We strongly encourage shorter contract periods and encourage customers not to renew if they are dissatisfied with the service availability. | | --- | --- | | Approach to resilience | The weakest link in Plan✕ is where data is being pulled in from a customer or third party host (Ordnance Survey and Digital Land).
-These are separated, so Plan✕ is designed to continue to function without that third party data.
-Previous enquiries will remain stable. | | Outage reporting | Customers will be notified of any planned outages by email in advance, and such outages will be timed to minimise disruption.
+Plan✕ also pushes or submits data to other sources (eg GOV UK Pay, back-office systems).
+If these sources are unavailable, the applicant may be unable to pay for or submit their application until the service comes back up.
+Plan✕ is configured to automatically retry failed events and will retain user data and progress to ensure that no data is lost. | | Outage reporting | Customers will be notified of any planned outages by email in advance, and such outages will be timed to minimise disruption.
 In the event of any unplanned outage, the Customer will be informed as quickly as possible by email. | | Minimising processor / memory storage utilisation | Plan✕ is deployed on cloud-based infrastructure (AWS).
 We use caching to reduce the possibility of potential usage spikes and we monitor containers to ensure that they are restarted on error or if there are memory leaks etc. | | Response time for transactions | Network traffic response times will be monitored, and reports can be shared with Customer on request. | | Scaling | We have carefully chosen to work with technologies that can handle thousands of requests per second on extremely modest hardware.

 We enable dynamic scaling / elastic load balancing to ensure that our infrastructure is responsive to load and always optimal in terms of hardware specification and the number of instances that deliver the service.

-We use Cloudflare for load monitoring. | | Load testing | We plan on simulating load tests using external services before any significant infrastructure changes or service expansion events, including public launches for new local authorities. | | Monitoring load | We will also be carefully monitoring metrics such as active users and response times to ensure that they do not negatively impact one another. | | Disaster recovery | In the event of a main system failure our steps would be:
+See also: ‣ | | Monitoring load | We will also be carefully monitoring metrics such as active users and response times to ensure that they do not negatively impact one another. | | Disaster recovery | In the event of a main system failure our steps would be:

 In all but the most exceptional circumstances Recovery Time Objective (RTO) would be within 24 hours.